tigerfarm/arduino/Altair101/Processor/README.md

 + 2 chips for address toggles.
 + 1 chip for control on/off/on toggles: STOP, RUN, SINGLE STEP, EXAMINE PREVIOUS, EXAMINE, EXAMINE NEXT, DEPOSIT, DEPOSIT NEXT.

+1 pin for infrared.
++ D10

 Not used:
 + D2, D3, the digital interrupt pins
 + D11, D12, D13, digital pins.
 SPI pins, if I need.

 Nano pins:
++ RX0 (D0) and TX1 (D1), for RS232 serial communications.
+Confirm, if can be used with DFPlayer: DFPlayer:TX to Nano:RX, and DFPlayer:RX to Nano:TX.
 + D2...D13 digital pins.
 + A0, A2, A3 work as digital pins.
 + A4 and A5 for IC2 communications with LCD and clock modules.